kool-engine/kool/README.md

 WebGL2.

 I started working on a graphical scene editor, which should make it much easier to create new projects with this engine.
-However, the editor is still in a super early state and not very useful yet.
-So, for now, this is very much a code-only game engine.
+However, the editor is still in an early state and not very useful yet (In case you are curious you can start it by running the gradle task `:kool-editor-template:runEditor`).
+Apart from that, this is very much a code-only game engine.
 I recommend taking a look at the demos listed below in case you are curious (all demo source code is available in the `kool-demo` subproject).
 The library is also published on maven central, see [below](#usage).

 I also made an actual game with this: [Blocks and Belts](https://fabmaxx.itch.io/blocks-and-belts).
 Give it a try (it's free)!

+## Get In Touch

+Feel free to join the [Discord Server](https://discord.gg/GvsJj2Pk3K)!

 ## Demos
 - [Island](https://fabmax.github.io/kool/kool-js/?demo=phys-terrain): Height-map based